Rafid013/CRISPR-Suite/README.md

 # CRISPR-Suite
 A webtool for several crispr methods.
-Still not fully complete.
+Not fully complete.